 I am a member of the Professional Historians Association of New South Wales and do contract work in historical research in both New South Wales and Victoria.
 Currently I look after the administration of the website of the Professional Historians Association of New South Wales and send tweets for the organisation.
 I have also started conducting Continuing Professional Development sessions for their members sharing how historians use social media effectively for their professional development and publicity of their work.

 This blog does not merely focus on my current research.
 I share the history I encounter in my everday life through reveiws of books that I read for pleasure and work, exhibitions I visit, conferences I attend, history of places I travel to as well as issues currently of interest to the public and profession.
+I am a volunteer for the Australian Women Writers’ Challenge, looking after the genres of histories, biographies and memoirs.

 This blog is part of my commitment to share what I have learned with anyone who is interested, but it goes further than that.
 Web 2.0 is about interaction, not static pages.
 Yes, there is much learning in the academy but there is also a lot to learn from so many other people.
 Family history is booming, people love reading biographies and many are engaged in activities ranging from historical re-enactments, local history to histories of organisations such as clubs and places of worship.
 Everyone has their own life story which includes knowledge of the past.
 I have much to learn from all this.